2025 Round Up

 On Fire

 I’ve been reading Woman on Fire: 9 Elements to Wake up your Erotic Energy, Personal Power, and Sexual Intelligence.
 The 9 elements are: Voice, Release, Emotion, Body, Desire, Permission, Play, Home, and Fire.
 Amy Jo Goddard offers worksheets and exercises in each chapter to help individual women explore their sexual stories while identifying any stuck-ness, growth edges, preferred experiences, and experiments.
-I may refer to some of Goddard’s activities and resources as tools to bolster therapy.
+I appreciate the practical applications with the worksheets and journal prompts.
+If this is your jam, I’d be happy to support your process.

 Body Image and Sexuality